matrix-org/matrix-spec-proposals/proposals/2912-setting-cross-signing-keys-during-registration.md

-# MSCxxxx: Setting cross-signing keys during registration
+# MSC2912: Setting cross-signing keys during registration

 Setting cross-signing keys (the `/keys/device_signing/upload` endpoint) requires UI Authentication as an extra layer of security to ensure that an